lyteword/chspurgeon-tod/volume-3/psalm-77.md

 3\.Instrumentality always used.

-## WORK UPON THE SEVENTY-SEVENTH PSALM
+## Works Upon The Seventy-Seventh Psalm

 "An Exposition upon the Seventy-seventh Psalm, made by the constant&nbsp;*Martyr of Christ, Master John Hooper, Bishop of Gloucester and Worcester."*&nbsp;In the "Later Writings of Bishop Hooper."
 (In Parker Society's Publications, and also in the "British Reformer's" series of the Religious Tract Society.)